 obtain possession of weapons or other dangerous objects that are upon the person of the student or within the student’s control.

-Physical restraint and seclusion shall be discontinued as soon as the conduct or situations set forth in items (i) through (vi) in Subsection B, above, prompting the use of physical restraint or seclusion have ceased, dissipated, or been resolved.
+Physical restraint and seclusion shall be discontinued as soon as the imminent risk of serious physical harm or injury to self or others presented by the emergency situation has dissipated.

 Nothing in this section shall be construed to require school personnel to attempt to implement a less restrictive intervention prior to using physical restraint or seclusion when, in the reasonable judgment of the school personnel in an emergency situation, a less restrictive intervention would be ineffective.

+Unless a student’s damage to property creates an imminent risk of serious physical harm or injury to the student or others, the damage of property does not itself indicate an imminent risk of serious physical harm or injury and shall not be the justification for the restraint or seclusion of a student.

 Any incident involving physical restraint or seclusion in any of the circumstances described above shall be subject to the requirements of 8 VAC 20-750-50 through 8 VAC 20-750-100, inclusive.